Baumgartner Law Firm

 Angel Reyes III is a Houston, TX attorney with 30 years of experience handling burn injury, accident, and wrongful death cases.

 Houston is one of the largest cities in the United States and home to a uniquely concentrated mix of petrochemical refineries, industrial facilities, construction sites, oilfield operations, and dense residential infrastructure.
-This combination makes Harris County and the surrounding Gulf Coast region a location where serious burn injuries occur with notable frequency.
+That combination makes Harris County and the surrounding Gulf Coast region a location where serious burn injuries occur with notable frequency.
 Whether a burn results from a refinery explosion along the Houston Ship Channel, an electrical arc flash at a commercial worksite, a gas pipeline rupture, a scalding incident at a restaurant or food-processing plant, or a residential fire caused by defective products, victims face not only painful and often permanent physical consequences but also complex legal questions about liability and compensation.

 Within Houston proper, Memorial Hermann - Texas Medical Center operates a Level I Trauma Center that provides acute burn care and stabilization, and Ben Taub Hospital, part of Harris Health System, is a major public safety-net trauma center that also treats serious burn injuries.
 Houston Methodist Hospital and HCA Houston Healthcare facilities across the metro area may provide initial emergency treatment before transfer to a dedicated burn unit when necessary.
 Understanding where a patient receives care can matter in a legal case, because medical records from these institutions form a critical part of documenting the nature and extent of injuries.